sangwoomo/ml-resources/README.md

 # Some resources for Machine Learning

-Very personal and biased recommendation of ML resources. <br/>
+Very personal and biased selection of ML resources. <br/>
 **Disclaimer**: I'm a noivce in ML research, and I read only a few of the list.

 ## Table of Contents